📸 Image coming soon for Mushroom Sauce

 Lunch • India

-How to Make Chicken Chop with Mushroom Sauce (Traditional & Healthy Version)
+How to Make Mushroom Sauce (Traditional & Healthy Version)

-- 1/4 cup Whole wheat atta (for coating)
+- 1 tablespoon Whole wheat atta or besan (for thickening)

-- 1 tbsp Fresh coriander (hara dhania, chopped for garnish) - optional
+- 1 tablespoon, chopped Fresh coriander leaves (hara dhaniya) - optional

 Instructions